onurbil/pde-gcn/README.md

 ## PDE-GCN
-Implementation code of the paper: "Learning solution to partial differential equations using Graph Convolution Network" [(ArXiv link)](https://arxiv.org/abs/2106.14742).
+Implementation code of the paper: "GCN-FFNN: A Two-Stream Deep Model for Learning Solution to Partial Differential Equations" [(ArXiv link)](https://arxiv.org/abs/2106.14742).

 ## Methodology